How to Show/List Tables in a SQL Server Database

 List of actual tables

 It provides the same results as sys.objects: the list of all objects in the database, including tables.
-When you need it listing the database tables exclusively, you can modify the query in the same manner as in the modern version by adding the WHERE clause to filter object types:
+When you need to list the database tables exclusively, you can modify the query in the same manner as in the modern version by adding the WHERE clause to filter object types:

 SELECT